qelectrotech/qelectrotech-doc/source/users/schema/basics/polygon.rst

 The polygon can only be added to the `workspace`_ by `toolbar`_.

 1. Select the icon |polygon| from the `toolbar`_ to add a polygon.
 2. Draw connected lines by simple click on the beginning and end point from each line.
-    3. Doble Click on the end vertex/point from the polygon.
+3. Double Click on the end vertex/point from the polygon.

-.. |grid| image:: ../../images/ico/22x22/grid.png
+.. |grid| image:: /_external/_images/_site-assets/user/ico/22x22/grid.png
-.. |polygon| image:: ../../images/ico/22x22/polygon.png
+.. |polygon| image:: /_external/_images/_site-assets/user/ico/22x22/polygon.png

 .. note::

-    At everytime from the polygon creation, the previous line can be deleted without stopping the creation process.
+    During the polygon creation, the previous line can be deleted without stopping the creation process.

     * Right click will delete the previous line without losing all previous work.

 .. note::